 These dog Halloween costumes are just plain fun.
 Very basic instructions and ideas are included for making a lion, a skunk, a crab, a spider, a 50s bobby soxer, a Cabbage Patch doll, 2 peas in a pod (or sweet pea), a picnic blanket (how clever!), and a centipede!
 To see what the finished costume looks like, check out these photos.

-This list of 10 DIY dog Halloween costumes is extremely creative and perfectly suited for dogs!
+This list of DIY dog Halloween costumes is extremely creative and perfectly suited for dogs!
 I definitely wouldn’t have thought of many of these.
-See how to turn your dog into a ballerina, a Chippendale’s dog, a college student, a rescue dog, a herding dog, a camel, an opossum, a doctor or scientist, .
+See how to turn your dog into a ballerina, a college student, a rescue dog, a camel, an opossum, a doctor, or scientist.
 I could totally see one of the dogs I grew up with as a ballerina, she was such a little prima donna.
 Of course she was a poodle, so go figure!

 Easy is always good — especially if you’re trying to put together a quick last-minute costume for your dog.
 These easy Halloween dog costumes include a newborn baby, a superhero, an angel or a devil, or a bunch of grapes.
 None of these is too difficult to put together or make yourself.

 Movies are also a great place to get ideas for Halloween costumes for your dog.
 See how to make simple dog Halloween costumes using items from a thrift store or your own closet.
 Instructions are included for making a Darth Vader dog costume, an Underdog costume and a Superman dog costume.
 The best part: there are some really unique tips for making dog Halloween costumes, as well.

 If you want some hilarious dog costumes, then check out these 6 funny dog Halloween costume ideas.
 The best part: they all involve little or no sewing!
 The ideas include: a chia pet, spider dog, lego block, race horse with jockey, Smurf dog, and a dog sushi costume.